FoenixRetro/f256-superbasic/sphinx-docs/guide/tiles.md

 ## Introduction

 SuperBASIC supports a single tile map, made up of 8×8 pixel images.
 A tile map can be up to 255×255 tiles in size.
+The default size is 64×32.

 ## Setting Up a Tile Map